James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 a woman or girl admired for her beauty and charm.

 a male given name, form of Albert, Bertram, Herbert, Hubert, etc.

 Sharp cutting part of a weapon or tool

 plain, field, battlefield

 Weather phenomenon involving electrostatic discharge

-Primary colour between purple and green
+Primary color between purple and green.

 to redden, as from embarrassment or shame